kluster-ai/docs/getting-started.md

     # Upload the file to kluster.ai
     from openai import OpenAI

-    file_name="mybatchtest.jsonl" # Replace with you input jsonl file
+    file_name="mybatchtest.jsonl" # Replace with your input jsonl file

     client = OpenAI(
         api_key="INSERT_API_KEY", # Replace with your API key